MrForExample/FlexiSyncMVD/server_demo/README.md

-# Sortium Pipeline
+# Server Texture Pipeline

-This repository contains the code for the Sortium pipeline, built on top of FlexiSyncMVD.
+This repository contains the code for the Server Texture pipeline, built on top of FlexiSyncMVD.
 The pipeline is designed to be modular and flexible, allowing for easy integration of new models and datasets.
 The following technologies are included within the current implementation:

 - **UV**: A tool runner and dependency manager for Python projects.
 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.